tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 ### Direct IO

-TigerBeetle bypasses operating system's page cache and uses Direct IO.
-That is, normally, when an application writes to a file, the operating system only updates the in-memory cache, and the data gets to disk later.
+TigerBeetle bypasses the operating system's page cache and uses Direct IO.
+Normally, when an application writes to a file, the operating system only updates the in-memory cache, and the data gets to disk later.
 This is a good default for the vast majority of the applications.
 TigerBeetle is an exception --- it instructs the operating system to read directly from the disk, and write directly